-The owner Rickey Devito was my next-door neighbour, a friend of ours and of Yeshe’s – he did so much for young and aspiring musicians and creatives, keeping a strict and dedicated commitment to providing a stage for the many talented musicians in Ibiza.
-The sound Yeshe and his friends created was beautiful to hear through the forest from my ground floor terrace, and it has deservedly springboarded them into the wider musical consciousness of the island, and well beyond.
+The owner Rickey Devito was my next-door neighbour, a friend of mine, and of Yeshe’s – he did so much for young and aspiring musicians and creatives, keeping a strict and dedicated commitment to providing a stage for the many talented musicians in Ibiza.
+The sound Yeshe and his friends created was beautiful to hear, pulsing through the forest to the surrounding areas including my ground floor terrace, and their endevours at the Putumayo have rightly spring-boarded them into the wider musical consciousness of the island, and beyond.

 Sat as his piano, he plays and sings from a strong and pure heart, effortlessly soulful and captivating, able to incorporate groove and rhythm into sublime solo and band performances.
 He summarises his musical inspirations as; “Stevie wonder, Anderson Paak, Labrinth, Billie Eilish”, demonstrating that he appreciates musical all-rounders and writers of inspirational lyrics, which could be a perfect description of Yeshe.

 Still very young but extremely talented, Yeshe calls his proudest moment to date: “For the moment it’s when I opened for Jarabe de Palo at San Antonio in front of a huge crowd and when we did the gig at Romania in front of the biggest crowd I’ve ever had which was around 25K.”

 We think that’s where Yeshe is most at home.
 In front of a massive crowd of people, singing and playing his heart out.
 His sane, and simple motto, is: “Be Yourself.”
+Word.